portada-git/developers_portada_project_documentation/DevelopersManual.md

 For each of the extractors, the following characteristics must be defined in a JSON object format:

 - **approach_type**: Allows you to indicate the extractor's approach.
-It supports 'regex' or 'openAi'.
-It is necessary to clarify that the following configuration is specific to 'regex' since the one corresponding to 'openAi' is shown in the section related to the configuration of openAi extractors.
+It supports 'regex' or 'openai'.
+It is necessary to clarify that the following configuration is specific to 'regex' since the one corresponding to 'openai' is shown in the section related to the configuration of openAi extractors.
 - **configuration**: is an object that will contain the following specification:
 - **main_regex**: Name of the initial '.regex' file that will originate the entire final extraction expression.
 - **max_groups**: This is a numeric data and indicates the maximum number of groups that the expression will handle.
 At least the number of fields that this expression obtains should be indicated, although, if the main expression needs several alternatives, the value will be a multiple of the number of fields to be extracted (number of fields * number of alternatives).